NordicESMhub/ctsm-docs/README.md

 dev version of Community Terrestrial Systems Model (includes the Community Land Model of CESM)

 ## out of the box run on abel
-CLONE from GitHub (run only first time, or to update clm/ctsm version)
+CLONE from GitHub (run only first time, or to update clm/ctsm version), in home folder

     git clone -b release-clm5.0 https://github.com/NordicESMhub/ctsm.git